 manipulate tools and instruments used in the clinical laboratory (including a microscope);

-collect specimens, and use a pen or pencil to write the English language legibly.
+collect specimens, and use a pen or pencil in order to communicate effectively in

 3. Auditory Acuity: The student must be able to hear well enough to respond to significant sounds in a clinical lab.
 Examples

-indicate normal operating status, critical sample value, or equipment malfunction,
+normal operating status, critical sample value, or equipment malfunction, and being

-and being able to hear and follow verbal instruction from a coworker or supervisor.
+able to hear and follow verbal instruction from a coworker or supervisor in order

-4. Verbal Communication Skills: The student must be able to speak the English language in a manner that is understandable (this being
+4. Verbal Communication Skills: The student must be able to orally communicate professionally to persons on the telephone

-health care workers listening specifically to the student in person.
+or other health care workers listening specifically to the student in person to ensure

 5. Visual Acuity to read, write, discern colors, and use a microscope: The student must have adequate eyesight such that he/she can recognize and distinguish gradients of

-color (such as on a urine reagent strip and special stains), read numbers and English
+color (such as on a urine reagent strip and special stains), read numbers and words

-words either on a video display screen, computer printout, or legible handwriting,
+either on a video display screen, computer printout, or legible handwriting, and interpret

-and interpret lines and points on graphs and charts.
+lines and points on graphs and charts to ensure patient safety.

 6. Intellectual, Conceptual, Integrative, and Quality Skills: The student must possess the ability to develop and exhibit organizational problem solving skills.